awsdocs/aws-cloud9-user-guide/doc_source/share-environment.rst

 To open a shared |env|, you use your |AC9| dashboard.
 You then use the |AC9IDE| to do things in a shared |env| such as work with files and chat with other |mems|.

 #.
-Be sure the corresponding access policy is attached to the group containing your user.
+Be sure the corresponding access policy is attached to the group or role for your user.
    For more information, see :ref:`share-environment-member-roles`.
 #.
 Sign in to |AC9|, if you are not already signed in.
 For more information, see :ref:`setup-sign-in-ide` in *Team Setup*.
 #.
 Open the shared |env| from your |AC9| dashboard.
 For more information, see :doc:`open-environment`.